Brendan Coogan

 Brendan Coogan (born 17 July 1970) is a British television and radio presenter, from Middleton, Greater Manchester.
-In January 1999, Coogan briefly presented the BBC TV motoring programme Top Gear, following the departure of former host Jeremy Clarkson, but left after a few months, following a drunk driving conviction.
+In January 1999, Coogan briefly presented the BBC TV motoring programme Top Gear, following the departure of former host Jeremy Clarkson, but left after a few months, following a drink-driving conviction.
 Between 1999 and 2001, he was a presenter on Radio 5 Live.

 From 2003 to 2004, he was a regular face on Granada Television in north-west England.
 In 2004, he won a Royal Television Society award for Best Presenter.
-Two of his brothers are comedian Steve Coogan and former singer of the Mock Turtles, Martin Coogan.
+Two of his brothers are comedian Steve Coogan, and former singer of the Mock Turtles, Martin Coogan.

-Since 2008, Brendan Coogan has been a regular presenter on BBC Radio Manchester, filling in on The Eamonn O'Neal and Jimmy Wagg Show.
+Since 2008, Coogan has been a regular presenter on BBC Radio Manchester, filling in on The Eamonn O'Neal and Jimmy Wagg Show.
 In April 2006, he became a presenter for the Sky One motoring show Vroom Vroom.
 He was the live commentator on Cirque de Celebrité on Sky One in 2006.